 In light of the past year, many consumers are still concerned about safety when dining out or visiting stores.
 As temperatures begin to drop, it's critical that businesses review and update their COVID-19 precautions, including your outdoor dining plan and indoor ventilation system.
 Preparing your space for the colder months, creating separate sections for to-go and dine-in, and reviewing staff safety protocols are essential to keeping guests and staff safe and optimizing your operations before winter.

 COVID-19 also accelerated many digital trends, including online ordering and delivery.
 As a result, more and more consumers transitioned to off-premise dining and shopping, ordering meals, beverages, home goods, and health and wellness items directly to their door.
-Among popular items ordered on DoorDash in 2021 were glazed donuts (501% year-over-year increase), shampoo (1233%), and vitamins (254%).
+Among popular items ordered on DoorDash in 2022 were pho, ramen, soup, and curry.
 As you prepare your business's fall marketing strategy, monitor these trends and incorporate what consumers crave most into your offerings.
 DoorDash partners can use the Merchant Portal to access detailed insights into menu performance and customer satisfaction to ensure you deliver on consumer expectations.

 2. Offer a limited-edition, seasonal menu